maxtrx/LiquidLoadingIndicator/README.md

 indicator.disableLavaLamp()
 ```

 This is everything that this repo added.
-If you only need stuff explained below this sentence, feel free to check out the original at https://github.com/hirokimu/EMTLoadingIndicator
+If you only need stuff that is mentioned below this sentence, feel free to check out the original at https://github.com/hirokimu/EMTLoadingIndicator

 ### Dot Indicator